- Get Involved!

 Opportunity to improve your application if reapplying:

-After these materials are received you will be asked to make contact and participate in a conversation with the organizers of the Opportunity in Italy, using Skype, to present your work and next year’s proposal.
+After these materials are received you will be asked to make contact and participate in a conversation via Skype with the organizers of the Week in Italy to present your work and next year’s proposal.

 Winners of the "An Astronomical Experience in Italy for an American Planetarium Operator” (since 1995) can be found at: